News & Tips

 Here are some remodeling ideas for your home:

 - Install energy-efficient appliances and devices.
 Energy-efficient appliances, such as dishwashers, washers/dryers, hot water heaters, and fridges, along with smart thermostats and smart bulbs, will help you lower your gas and electricity bills.
-These are all things that will also appeal to potential homebuyers when sell your house.
+These are all things that will also appeal to potential homebuyers when selling your house.

 - Since Florida’s known for its warm and tropical weather, it’s a good idea to have blackout curtains or shades to help keep your home cooler and cut costs too.
 Or, consider window tinting that can reflect the sun and heat, which can also provide some resistance to shattering during hurricane season!